flybywiresim/docs/docs/beginner-guide/starting-the-aircraft.md

 Direct your attention to the **ELEC PANEL**

 Begin by, turning on batteries `1 AND 2`.
-After pushing these buttons, ensure no white light is visible on the button.
+After pushing these buttons, check to see on both sides that there is voltage.

 !!! info "External Power availible"
     If the green light indicating `AVAIL` is on the push button, push on it to give power to the aircraft